 In order for a digital transformation to have long-term value, it’s critical to understand that incorporating mobile technology isn’t only about ideating an app and then creating it in a vacuum.
 It’s about putting the customer experience first, developing a solution that reimagines your existing business models, processes and technology to respond to a consumer pain point.

-And, with the growing number of technologies like IoT, ML, AI, AR, VR, that can enhance mobile digital transformation, it becomes increasingly critical for organizations to place thoughtfulness and consideration in the following areas:
+With the growing number of technologies like IoT, ML, AI, AR, VR, that can enhance mobile digital transformation, it becomes increasingly critical for organizations to place thoughtfulness and consideration in the following areas:

 - Security: From issues like not performing security tests thoroughly, to adding weak encryption, to forgetting Enterprise Mobility Management processes, there are many security and privacy flaws that can weaken the mobile experience.
 And if an organization doesn’t protect its data or IP or stay up to modern compliance standards, the resulting reputation damage and financial losses can be detrimental to a brand.